What is neck mobility and why does it matter?

 Small, regular movements protect your neck far more than perfection.
 Your neck needs gentle variety to thrive.

 Start tomorrow morning.
 Do one round at breakfast, one at lunch, one in the evening.
 Within a week, you’ll notice less stiffness.
 Within a month, many people forget they ever had a problem.
+The exercises above also stretch neck muscles gently and relieve neck stiffness and pain when done consistently, without any special equipment.

 If your neck pain doesn’t improve after 3-4 weeks of gentle movement, don’t wait.
 Our doctors at Saba Health Clinic specialise in musculoskeletal problems and give proper assessment with tailored plans.
 Same-day and next-day appointments mean you won’t wait months for help.
-Book Appointment

-SABA Health Clinic
+How SABA Health Clinic can help

 .png)